vikramsg/vikramsg.github.io/_posts/2023-06-15-blog_langchain.md

 some ill-formed Regex, but it was soon obvious that this would require a lot of effort.
 Not all Wikivoyage pages follow the same format and some listings can have really strange formatting.
 I then thought that an LLM could be a good candidate to solve this problem.
-How about we simply give it the page, and it summarizes the page for us.
+What if we simply give it the page, and it summarizes the page for us?
 But how do I go about doing this?